- The dividend yield is the allocation of Cash dividend to existing shareholders.

-Dividend yield is the financial ratio that measures the allocation of cash dividends paid out to existing shareholders relative to the market value per share.
+The dividend yield is the financial ratio that measures the allocation of cash dividends paid out to existing shareholders relative to the market value per share.
 This ratio is computed by dividing the dividend per share by the stock price per share, and the result must be multiplied by 100.
 It is expressed as a percentage.
-A high dividend yield company pays substantial part of it’s profits to its shareholders in the form of dividend.
-Dividend yield of a company is always compared with the average of the industry to which the company belongs.
+A high dividend yield company pays a substantial part of its profits to its shareholders in the form of dividends.
+The dividend yield of a company is always compared with the average of the industry to which the company belongs.

 Formula of dividend yield

-We already said, dividend yield is computed by dividing the dividend per share by the market price per share.
-If we convert it as formula, it will be:
+We already said dividend yield is computed by dividing the dividend per share by the market price per share.
+If we convert it as a formula, it will be:

 Dividend Yield = Dividend Per Share/Market Price per Share x 100

-Example: The board of XYZ Ltd. decided to pay Tk.5 as dividend per share.
-The Market price of it share is 25.
+Example: The board of XYZ Ltd. Decided to pay Tk.5 as a dividend per share.
+The Market price of its share is 25.
 What will be the dividend yield of XYZ?

 Dividend Yield and Shareholders reactions

-Shareholders always expects high yield.
-Though the payment of dividend is irrelevant, but the shareholders always think present is more certain than future.
-Considering this, investors always prefers cash today rather in future.
-When diviend yield is higher than any other similiar industry, a positive changes in share price may happen.
-Investors will buy the share and share price will increase.
+Shareholders always expect a high yield.
+Though the payment of dividends is irrelevant, the shareholders always think the present is more certain than the future.
+Considering this, investors always prefer cash today rather than in the future.
+When dividend yield is higher than any other similar industry, positive changes in share price may happen.
+Investors will buy the share and the share price will increase.

 Is high yield is good for the company?

-In a short period high dividiend yield may accelarate the share price of the company but over the time company may loose the chances of reinvestment.
-Whatever company pays its shareholders as dividend, cannot reinvest and cannot make capital gain.
+In a short period high dividend yield may accelerate the share price of the company, but over time company may lose the chances of reinvestment.
+Whatever company pays its shareholders as a dividend, cannot reinvest and cannot make a capital gain.

-Some analysts says, a high dividend yield is one kind of trap for the investors because company may manipulate the profits figure and declare high dividend to enhance its share value.
+Some analysts says a high dividend yield is one kind of trap for the investors because the company may manipulate the profits figure and declare a high dividend to enhance its share value.